almero-digital-marketing/mikser-docs/documents.md

 This is the content of the post in [Markdown](http://daringfireball.net/projects/markdown/).
 ```

 If you want you can use any of the structured data formats by adding it at the end of the beginning of the front matter.
-In the example you can see front matter in `JSON`.
+In this example you can see front matter in `JSON`.

 ```md
 ---json